jakemarchewitz-8451/dbt-fusion/crates/dbt-common/src/tracing/README.md

 # Tracing Infrastructure

 This module provides a comprehensive tracing infrastructure for Fusion, serving multiple purposes:
-1. **Unified span & events data layer** - The single source of truth for all operations and events in the system
+1. **Unified span & log data layer** - The single source of truth for all operations and events in the system
 2. **Structured telemetry** - Capturing application performance data and metrics for downstream systems (e.g. cloud clients, orchestration, metadata etc.)
 3. **Interactive user experience** - [TBD] Formats data for CLI and user logs
 2. **Developer debugging** - Providing rich debugging information compiled away in release builds